karenpommeroy/facebook-explorer/README.md

 # facebook-explorer
-Library for performing various searches on Facebook (using [Facebook Graph API](https://developers.facebook.com/docs/graph-api)).
+Promise based library for performing various searches on Facebook (using [Facebook Graph API](https://developers.facebook.com/docs/graph-api)).
 It utilizes various optimisation techniques to limit number of requests and amount of transfered data to minimum.

 ## Table of contents